 Facebook and the new communication circles

 When researching consumer behavior, we have been using the concept of communication circles for about 10 years.
-The main change from then to now is that people today have a completely new tool to reach out and stay in touch: Facebook....
+The main change from then to now is that people today have a completely new tool to reach out and stay in touch: Facebook.
+The concept of communication circles is very simple.
+In the middle you have yourself.
+Then you categorize...
 Continue Reading →

 Facebook stereotypes: which type are you?